mitanshu-2004/assignment/README.md

 ## Template 1 (Trigonometry) Questions

 ### trigonometry1.html
-Question: If a right triangle has sides of length 3 and 4, find the length of the hypotenuse using the Pythagorean theorem.
+Question: In a right triangle, if one leg is 6 meters and the other leg is 8 meters, find the length of the hypotenuse using the Pythagorean theorem.

 ### trigonometry2.html
-Question: In a right triangle, if one leg is 5 and the hypotenuse is 13, find the length of the other leg using the Pythagorean theorem.
+Question: In a right triangle, the hypotenuse is 10 meters and one leg is 6 meters.
+Find the length of the other leg using the Pythagorean theorem.

 ## Template 2 (Compound Interest) Questions

 ### interestcompounded1.html
-Question: A sum of ₹5000 amounts to ₹6050 in 2 years at compound interest.
+Question: A sum of ₹8000 amounts to ₹9680 in 2 years at compound interest.
 Find the rate of interest.

 ### interestcompounded2.html
-Question: Calculate the compound interest on a principal amount of ₹10000 at 8% per annum for 3 years, compounded annually.
+Question: Calculate the compound interest on ₹15000 at 10% per annum for 2 years, compounded annually.